 How Do You Make a Slip and Slide Slippery?

 In most cases, water alone can make a Slip and Slide slippery.
-This is especially true if you use a sprinkler hose to ensure the flow of water all the way along the length of the side.
+But if you want extra slippery, we put together a few items below that slick your slip and slide way up.
+Make sure for good water spread if you use a sprinkler hose to ensure the flow of water all the way along the length of the side.
 However, if you are using a garden hose and the flow of water isn’t enough to make the slide slippery all the way down, or you just want more speed as you slide, here are some ways to make a Slip and Slide more slippery:

 Add some liquid soap.
 Any liquid soap, like dish soap, baby soap, body wash, shampoo, or even bubble bath will make a slip and slide more slippery.
 You may even get some bubbles that make the slide more fun.